TylerHannebique/My-Works/README.md

 **Bygone**

 Bygone is the game that I am currently working on alongside a small team of 6 people.
 It is an isometric, pixel art RPG.
 I am one of two programmers working on it.
 In the folder, I put a few of the objects that I myself coded.
-Most of the interesting stuff will be in the Create, Step, and Draw files
+Most of the interesting stuff will be in the Create, Step, and Draw files.
+If you're unfiamiliar with GMS.
+It uses its own language appropriately titles Game Maker Language, which has syntax very similar to that of Java and C++ but only without all the strictness.

 * oBattle is the object that controls everything to do with the player being engaged in the games turn based battle systems.
 * oCameraManager controlls the camera movements in the game